Ph.D., Massachusetts Institute of Technology (MIT), 1985

 Professor Martínez-Miranda typically teaches the following courses:

-- ENMA 300: Introduction to Materials and Their Applications
+- ENMA300/ENME382: Introduction to Materials Science and their Applications

-ENMA 489M/681: Selected Topics in Engineering Materials: Diffraction Techniques in Materials Science
+- ENMA475/681: Selected Topics in Engineering Materials: Diffraction Techniques in Materials Science: X-ray Synchrotron Techniques

 - Martinez-Miranda, L.J. & Kurihara, L.K., Interaction and response of a smectic-A liquid crystal to a nanometer particle: Phase transition due to the combined effect of the functionalization compound and particle size.
 Journal of Applied Physics 105 (8) (2009).